nodemcu/nodemcu-firmware/docs/modules/pipe.md

 ## pobj:unread()

-Write a string to a head of pipe object.
+Write a string to the head of a pipe object.
 This can be used to back-out a previous read.

 #### Syntax
-`pobj:write(s)`
+`pobj:unread(s)`

 #### Parameters
 `s` Any input string.
 Note that with all Lua strings, these may contain all character values including "\0".